tmacro-archive/evec/README.md

   curl https://raw.githubusercontent.com/tmacro/evec/master/evec > evec
 ```

-Evec is written to require no dependecies except the standard library for most use cases.
+Evec is written to require no dependecies except the standard library for most use cases and to work with Python 2/3.
 Its only optional dependency is [PySocks](https://github.com/Anorov/PySocks) for SOCKS4/5 proxy support.
 It can be installed from PyPi using

 ```